Outbound Sales Pipeline Metrics: 5 KPIs That Predict Revenue Growth for B2B

 The Bottom Line

 Revenue is the scoreboard.
 The metrics that predict revenue growth live upstream in your pipeline.
-Focus on these 5 KPIs and you will stop being surprised by quarterly results.
+Focus on these 5 KPIs and you’ll stop being surprised by quarterly results.

-– Pipeline coverage ratio reveals whether you have enough opportunities to hit targets
+– Pipeline coverage ratio reveals whether you’ve enough opportunities to hit targets

 – Sales cycle length by deal source identifies your fastest and most reliable channels